suth/video-thumbnails/readme.txt

 = Can I get thumbnails from a specific time? =

 No, Video Thumbnails only uses thumbnails provided by the source.
 If you're posting videos from your own account, many providers allow you to choose the thumbnail.

+= Can it get thumbnails for my self-hosted videos? =

+No, it will only fetch thumbnails for videos from the list of supported sites.
+Decoding local video files to create thumbnails would require server resources and packages unavailable to most users, so the plugin focuses on .

 = My theme isn't showing thumbnails, what's wrong? =